Capturing Creativity

 Lilac Bandit

-Imagine this nature nerd’s incredible delight to look up from my laptop one late afternoon and spot a mama raccoon scuttling across my deck.
+Imagine this nature nerd’s delight to look up from my laptop one late afternoon and spot a mama raccoon scuttling across my deck.
 Her response to me pressing my phone camera against the sliding glass door: to climb clumsily into the lilac bush for shelter and safety.
 I see you!

 Walking With Jacob